JackSzwergold/Cheat-Sheets/content/Nmap.md

 A scan designed to attempt to discover versions of services on the server:

     sudo nmap -sV -Pn -p 22,80 -vv --reason -oN ~/nmap.SERVICE.results example.com

-***

-*Nmap (c) by Jack Szwergold; written on October 3, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*